Crowds

 3. Drag the corresponding Template into the Asset Object slot.

-2. Click Apply Character Count to generate the Characters.
+4. Click Apply to generate the Characters.

 Instantiating Characters in a Crowd.